Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

 - Run the script

   After creating the secret keys, click `Run` button.
-A small webview window will open up with a url that looks like `https://{your repl name}.{your replit username}.repl.co`.
+A small webview window will open up with a URL that looks like `https://{your repl name}.{your replit username}.repl.co`.

   With the url, follow simple steps at [Setting whatsapp webhook](#finalizing-whatsapp-set-up).